 A puppy pug shouldn't have any problems breathing when resting.
 For adults, just listen out to breathing or snoring when asleep.
 If it is particularly loud this can be a sign of BOAS (brachycephalic obstructive airway syndrome).
 Likewise if you hear a gasping sound when your pug is excited, this may also be a sign of problems with breathing.
 When the weather is hot, be very careful to avoid your pug overheating as often they can struggle with breathing in the heat.

 Pugs often suffer from allergies and skin irritation is sometimes a direct result of a food allergy.
+It is very important to go through the ingredients list while choosing your pugs favorite food.
 It is worth checking with your vet or trying an elimination diet to see if this helps any irritation.

 The final point is to always check your dog's stools.
 They should be consistent and regular (one or two a day).
 Poor stools are often a sign of the food your dog eating not being digested properly.